 |Post TANF Employment Services||

-Specific types of services and information may vary from office to office but should include:
+Specific types of services and information may vary from office to office, such as:

 |Local WorkFirst Services||Let people know what types of programs and services are available in your area .|

 |WorkFirst Opportunities Brochure (DSHS 22-1125)||A required publication which provides an overview of the WorkFirst program.|